mapattacker/datascience/ethics.rst

 Keeping Data Confidential
 --------------------------
-While data science has the potential to help businesses and humanity in general, there are many potential issues in confidentially as personal data can be collected.
+While data science has the potential to help businesses and humanity in general, there are many issues in confidentially as personal data can be collected.
 An internet restricted environment should be conducted where such data is being extracted for analysis, or if not all sensitive data should be hashed.